Exploring terahertz-scale exchange resonances in synthetic ferrimagnets with ultrashort optically induced spin currents: Results

 \subsection{Time-resolved magnetization dynamics}

 To investigate the dynamics of the sample, we again employ pump-probe spectroscopy.
 As mentioned previously, resonances are excited by injection of spin current pulses generated in the Co/Ni layer into the Co/Gd absorption layer.
 The current from the injection layer shows OOP spin polarization and exerts an OSTT on the IP absorption layer, canting the magnetization OOP away from its ground state, as illustrated in Fig.~\ref{fig:sample}~\textbf{a}.
 If the effective magnetization and the applied field are at an angle in the excited state, the FMR mode is triggered.
 If $M_\mathrm{Co}$ and $M_\mathrm{Gd}$ are at an angle, the following precession is described by the EXM.
+We note that the ultrafast laser excitation of the Co/Gd quadlayer could lead to an injection of an IP-polarized spin current into the Co/Ni layer as well.
+Since the dynamics in the Co/Ni layer induced by the following OSTT are expected to be fully IP as well, the dynamics are not probed during the experiment due to the polar measurement geometry.

 Before the measurement, we saturate the injection stack in the positive z-direction and apply an IP field for FMR measurements and no IP field for EXM measurements.
 We then repeat the measurement with the injection stack saturated in the opposite direction and calculate the magnetic signal as the difference of measurements with positively and negatively saturated injection layer.
 The sum of the measurements includes non-magnetic artefacts such as the coherence peak that occurs during pump-probe overlap~\cite{Eichler:1984, Luo:2009} and is disregarded.

 Homogeneous, FMR-like precession modes with an applied IP field of 92~mT are shown in Fig.~\ref{fig:FMR}~\textbf{a} for a range of Gd thicknesses.
 During the first few ps, the demagnetization of the injection layer dominates the signal.
 Subsequently, the oscillations of the absorption layer are observed.
 For a more detailed analysis of the measurements, we fit functions of the form